Corplexus/basic_snake/README.md

 ```

 ## Usage
-All you have to do is run it.
+All you have to do is run it. (pygame)

 ```python
 python index.py